RobWiederstein/my-photos/content/key_west/_index.md

   description: Great view but sunny and hot
 - src: "key_west/2021-08-02_ferry_ride_to_07.jpg"
   alt: people playing games on Key West Express
-  phototitle: Lots of game playing at out station
+  phototitle: Lots of game playing at our table
   description: We sat at the top of the stairs on the second floor.
 Scattegories was a favorite that morning.
 - src: "key_west/2021-08-02_golf_cart_01.jpg"
   alt: sunset in key west